ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   default is full checksum coverage without being able to change it, and requiring a checksum when receiving.

-* Interface Type to prefer:
+* Interface Type:
-  This property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to prefer over others for this connection, in case they are available.
-This is not a strict requirement.
+  This enumerated property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to prefer over others for this connection, in case they are available.
+In general, Interface Types should be used only with the `prefer` and `prohibit` preference level.
+Specifically, using the `require` preference level for Interface Type may limit path selection in a way that is detrimental to connectivity.
 The default is to use the default interface configured in the system policy.

-* Interface Type to prohibit:
-  This property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to not use for this connection.
-This is a strict requirement and connection establishment will fail if no other interface is available.
-The default is to not prohibit any particular interface.
+* Capacity Profile:
+  This enumerated property specifies the application's expectation of the dominating traffic pattern for this connection.
+The Capacity Profile should only be used with the `prefer` preference level; other preference levels make no sense for profiles.
+The following values are valid for Capacity Profile:

+  Default:
+  : The application makes no representation about its expected capacity profile.
+No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring stacks.

+  Interactive/Low Latency:
+  : The application is interactive.
+Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation.
+This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm), to prefer lower-latency paths, signal a preference for lower-latency, higher-loss treatment, and so on.

+  Constant Rate:
+  : The application expects to send/receive data at a constant rate after connection establishment.
+Delay and delay variation should be optimized at the expense of bandwidth efficiency.

+  Scavenger/Bulk:
+  : The application is not interactive.
+It expects to send/receive a large amount of data, without any urgency.
+This can be used to select protocol stacks with scavenger transmission control, to signal a preference for less-than-best-effort treatment, and so on.

 ### Protocol Properties {#protocol-props}